 How to Set Up a Bluetooth Connection on the iPhone

-A great feature available on the Apple iPhone is Bluetooth.
-This feature allows the user to wirelessly connect an ear piece or...
+The Bluetooth feature available on the Apple iPhone allows the user to wirelessly connect the phone to a Bluetooth headset, Apple wireless...